yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

    * - Count
      - The number of times that all students entered or selected this answer for the problem or problem variant.
 Each student contributes a maximum of 1 to this count, even if a student uses multiple attempts to provide the same answer.
    * - ValueID
-     - The internal identifier of the answer choice for Checkboxes, Dropdown, and Multiple Choice problems.
-Blank for Numerical Input, Text Input, and Math Expression Input problems.
+     - The internal identifier of the answer choice for checkboxes, dropdown, and multiple choice problems.
+Blank for numerical input, text input, and math expression input problems.
    * - AnswerValue
-     - The text label of the answer choice for Checkboxes, Dropdown, and Multiple Choice problems.
-The value entered by the student for Numerical Input, Text Input, and Math Expression Input problems.
+     - The text label of the answer choice for checkboxes, dropdown, and multiple choice problems.
+The value entered by the student for numerical input, text input, and math expression input problems.
    * - Variant
      - For problems that use the **Randomization** setting in Studio, contains the unique identifier for a variant of the problem.
 Blank for problems that do not use the **Randomization** setting.
    * - Problem Display Name